 You may be asked to be examined by a Provider during the review of any claim.
-BCBS of MN chooses the Provider and pays for the exam whenever it is requested.
+UMR chooses the Provider and pays for the exam whenever it is requested.
 Failure to comply with this request may result in denial of Your claim.